MKoushikYadav/MLAssignment/README.md

 It takes the head size as the feature (x) and the brain weight as the label(Y).
 This is a basic flask application that exposes the ML model to a port.
 The flask server takes the head size JSON input and returns brain weight JSON.

+##### Use any API Clients to access the API.
+The API accepts post requests to the direct link.
 #### Format for input JSON
 <code>{"number": anyNumber}
 </code>